CGCookie/retopoflow/docs/v4/relax.md

 The Relax Brush tool allows you to easily and interactively smooth out vertex positions while keeping them on the surface of the source mesh.

+You can quickly use the Relax tool while in any other Retopoflow tool with `Shift LMB Drag`.

 ## Transforming